Porter-smith/vanilla-sonner/README.md

 Certainly!
-Here's the updated README with a simplified basic usage example, and a complete `index.html` file that users can copy and paste:
+Here's the updated README with professional wording, clearly stating that the project is not finished and should not be used in production yet:

 ---

 ![hero](.github/assets/cover.jpeg)
-**Note:** This is a highly experimental project.
-Do not use it in production yet as it is a work in progress.
+**Note:** This is a highly experimental project. **Do not use it in production yet as it is a work in progress.**

 ## Quick Start